 - I often avoided cameras and mirrors.
 It’s amazing I have any fat photos at all.

-- However; I have always been madly in love with my husband, my family, my kids – etc. I just love pictures and love taking them.
+- However; I have always been madly in love with my family, my kids – etc. I just love pictures and love taking them.
 Therefore, I would go out of my way to either hide behind people or objects or just make sure they were only head shots of me, or CROP pics before posting/sharing.
-Below are several examples of such photos.
-And on that note; I’ll stop rambling now.
+Below, you will find a few examples of that.
+And with such a thought; I’ll stop rambling now.

 As always, make champion choices,